 This course is an introduction to the methodology of experimental economics and its application to specific topics such as decision making under risk and over time, the provision of public goods, and bargaining.
 We primarily focus on laboratory experiments but we also cover field

-The third and final objective of the course is to understand the interplay between psychology and poverty.
+The second objective of the course is to understand the interplay between psychology and poverty.
 Many of the conditions that worsen decision-making might actually be caused by poverty.
-If the poor have to live day to day, trying to make ends meet, this in itself, is taxing and a preoccupation with these concerns leaves fewer mental resources for other decisions or concerns.
-In this final section of the
+If the poor have to live hand-to-mouth, this in itself is taxing and a preoccupation with these concerns leaves fewer mental resources for other decisions or concerns.
+This part of the course takes a critical look at frontier research on the causal relationship between cognition (fluid intelligence, executive functioning, planning, working memory) and poverty.
+The course concludes by examining the neuroscientific corroboration of the so-called system I and system II thinking that underpins this work.

 Microeconomics II (ECO6007F)